 7. I had to substitute other courses for some of the requirements in my major program – do I have to do anything extra about this?

-Yes: Exceptions to stated requirements need to be approved via petition, preferrably at least one or two quarters prior to the quarter you plan to graduate in case the request is denied.
+Yes: Exceptions to stated requirements need to be approved via petition, preferably at least one or two quarters prior to the quarter you plan to graduate in case the request is denied.
 You may file a petition either with your department (for Depth courses) or with the Dean’s office (for all ENGR breadth requirements i.e. math, science, TiS, and Fundamentals).
 Petitions for these breadth requirements also need approval from both your advisor/department -- see the form on the Exceptions page of this site for detail.
 Note: Having an advisor signature on your program sheet does not mean your breadth changes are approved but may be sufficient for depth exceptions: See your department student services staff to find out the policy in your major program.

 8. I am using transfer credits in my SoE program and the units appear on my SU transcript – am I all set?

 Not yet!
 Transferring credit for courses taken at another institution to meet Engineering requirements is a two-step process: First comes the Registrar Office petition to transfer the units into the University, then comes the School of Engineering petition that will allow substitution for required courses in your major program.
 By the way, do all this PRIOR to your final quarter so that if there are any problems with your transfer, there is still time to figure out an alternative.
-Plus, the SSC gets very, very busy during the last half of spring quarter, which could delay your action until deadlines have passed.
+Plus, the Registrar gets very, very busy during the last half of spring quarter, which could delay your action until deadlines have passed.
 Transfer credit should be completely processed well before the end of your final quarter as frequently there is a long delay in getting the other school to send a transcript and for Stanford to process it.
 If you are taking a course at Foothill College (or almost any other quarter-based school) during your final quarter you WILL NOT be able to complete the transfer in time for spring quarter conferral -- see #9.
 Petition forms and instructions can be found on the Transfers page.